slhck/ffmpeg-quality-metrics/README.md

 Use the `-m/--model-path` option to set the path to the model file.

-For example, if you have the model files saved at:
+For example, if you have the model file saved at:

 ```
-/usr/local/opt/libvmaf/share/model/vmaf_v0.6.1.json
 /usr/local/opt/libvmaf/share/model/vmaf_v0.6.1.json
 ```